HEAVY HORSE

 You'll also receive a campers checklist and helpful feeding advice for before and during camp to help you to prepare for your stay.

-You are encouraged to join us between 2pm and 6pm on Thursday 1st May 2025
+You are encouraged to join us between 4pm and 6pm on Thursday 30th April 2026 (No earlier please)

 We'll be waiting to meet you, direct you to your parking area, and help you find your stable.

-The welcome meeting is very important (and is nothing like the meetings that your Travel reps have dragged you along to in Spain!)
-It’s a great opportunity for us to meet you and for you to get to know all of this Camp’s presenters and directing staff.
+The welcome meeting is very important, it’s a great opportunity for us to meet you and for you to get to know all of our presenters and directing staff.
 We'll help you to understand the layout of the venue and allay any of your fears/worries.

 If you have a horse who is difficult to load, please let us know in advance.
 We'll make sure we have experienced people on hand to assist you at home time.

-As many of you will know, after Camps 2023 and 2024, we undertook an online survey and feedback exercise.
+As many of you will know, after our previous camps, we undertook an online survey and feedback exercise.
 Our goal was to ask you what you would like to see and experience at camp.

-In-Hand showing - Learn how to present your chosen breed for the show ring.
+- In-Hand showing - Learn how to handle your chosen breed in the show ring.
+What the judge is looking for, the format a showing class takes.

-Plaiting Tails - Learn how to prepare and plait a long or short tail for your chosen breed.
+- Tails - Learn how to prepare and plait a tail for the show ring, for your chosen breed.

-Ridden Tack Fitting - our expert will demonstrate how tack will best fit your horse, to aid you and make your horse comfortable.
+- Ridden Tack Fitting - Presented by Carolyn Truss, a Master Saddler and Harness Maker.
+Learn how tack will best fit your horse, to aid you and make your horse comfortable.

 e.